fawwazAlkarmy/game-hub/README.md

 # Game Hub

-Game Hub is a clone of the Rawg website, built using Vite, React, TypeScript, React-Query, react-router-dom, and Zustand.
+Game Hub is a clone of the Rawg website, built using Vite, React, TypeScript, React-Query.

 # Getting Started